 In the case of microloan provider Accion, microloans also open you up to one-of-a-kind, customizable loan repayment terms.
 When you choose Accion for your microloan, you and the company will work together to craft unique loan terms that work for you.
 Learn more in our Accion microloan review.

-Business lines of credit provide you with a predetermined amount of money you can use for your business.
+A business line of credit provides you with a predetermined amount of money you can use for your business.
 Instead of paying interest on the total amount, interest is applied to how much is utilized.
-Business lines of credit work similar to credit cards, so there’s not a set repayment date given.
+A business line of credit works similar to a credit card, so there’s not a set repayment date given.